HowToSD/ComfyUI-Data-Analysis/README.md

     ```
     This will create a new subdirectory ComfyUI-Data-Analysis.
 3. Rename the folder name from ComfyUI-Data-Analysis to data-analysis.
-   If you skip this, example workflows will not work as those flows use this folder name.
+   Skipping this step will cause example workflows to fail, as they rely on this folder name.
 4. Check if your ComfyUI environment already has pandas and matplotlib.
 If not, install them using pip.
    ```
    pip install -r requirements.txt